numerator-io/sdk-react-client/sdk-samples/simple-toggle-proj/README.md

 - **NumeratorProvider Usage**: Alternatively, you can directly use methods provided by `NumeratorProvider` to suit your specific requirements.

+- **Testing with Jest**: If you're interested in unit testing with Jest and want to learn how to mock flags and create unit tests for your components, you can find an example in the [App.test.tsx](./src/App.test.tsx) file.

 ## How to Explore

 1. Begin by examining the implementation of the `IntegratedNumeratorProvider`.
 This component demonstrates how to effectively integrate the Numerator Provider's functionality into your application.